-Making our way down to the Slytherin Common Room in the dungeons, we all followed the Prefects, which included Scorpius and Fiona (gag me!) as both had been nominated for the 6th years.
+Making our way down to the Slytherin Common Room in the dungeons, we all followed the Prefects, which included Scorpius and Fiona (gag me!) as both had been nominated for our year.

 Fiona suspects they will be made Head Boy and Girl next year, but I have my suspicions that it won’t be Fiona at all who is nominated for Head Girl, but the one and only Rose Weasley.

 I mean, people like Rose Weasley and I know for a fact that they definitely don’t like Fiona.
 The only reason our Head of House chose her at all is because she’s the perfect suck-up and she’s got almost perfect grades.

 Of course, Fiona also believes that Scorpius will one day ask her to be his girlfriend and that’s even more unlikely than Fiona making Head Girl.

 But yes, the point of this information is that I have suspected it all along… or, at least, ever since last year, after we had returned to Hogwarts from our Christmas holidays, when Scorpius started making a point to stop harassing the Gryffindors, especially when Rose Weasley was in sight.

 I was befuddled by this at first, of course… but after a week of spying on my brother it had all suddenly become perfectly clear.

 “Sirrah, can I talk to you privately?”
 Scorpius suddenly asked me as we entered the common room.

 I nodded and followed him over to one of the leather couches as our friends quickly dispersed into their respectful dorms.

 They all already knew from past experience that conversations between the Malfoy twins were strictly brother-and-sister-only conversations.